 The Best Sunset Spot in Seattle is at Kerry Park

-Why is Kerry Park the Best Place to Watch a Seattle Sunset?
+Why is a Kerry Park Sunset the Best Place to Watch a Seattle Sunset?

 I’m a massive fan of sunsets/sunrises (I mean, Great Sand Dunes, Phi Phi Islands, Badlands, Yosemite… and so much more) so I’m always looking for the best sunset spots for anywhere I visit.
 But, let’s get back to business.
-And that business is where to watch sunset in Seattle.
+And that business is answering the question, “Where is the best place to watch sunset in Seattle?”

 Kerry Park is one of many parks or spots in Seattle where you can get a good view of the sunset.
 So because of that you may ask, “What makes Kerry Park the best spot to watch a Seattle sunset?” and for that I will answer, you get to see everything.